mohammad-agus/mohammad-agus/README.md

 ## Hi there 👋

-MMy name is Agus.
+My name is Agus.
 I'm a data analyst with 4 years of experience in the operations and supply chain management of a retail company.
 I'm deepening my understanding of predictive analytics, machine learning, and Python.

 <!--